 Other changes include a redesigned center armrest and new sun visors.

 To start the engine, the driver must press a clear glass button.
 The tachometer dial runs counterclockwise and has no redline.
 Instead, a red warning symbol appears at various engine speeds, depending on ambient temperature and engine mileage.

 The DB9’s 6.0-liter V-12 produces 450 hp and 420 pounds-feet of torque.
 The ZF six-speed automatic transmission uses buttons to select Drive, Park, Neutral and Reverse.
 A Touchtronic manual mode permits gear changes using paddles behind the steering wheel.
 A conventional Graziano six-speed manual gearbox is also available.

 All-disc antilock brakes incorporate electronic brake-force distribution and brake assist.
-Seat-mounted side-impact airbags and Dynamic Stability Control are standard.
+Seat-mounted side-impact airbags and an electronic stability system are standard.
 For 2007, new seats feature standard occupant-detection sensors, plus head and thorax side airbags.

 Handling is where the DB9 truly excels, hanging on with passion through swift curves and delivering a civilized experience.
 Confidence levels reach well beyond the sports-car norm.
 The suspension follows road contours closely, yet ride comfort is satisfying.

 The dashboard is packed with controls.
 Most markings are clear, but the gauges aren’t easy to read.